rhdez11/CodeWars/Java/README.md

 	•	Playing with digits: find a positive integer k, if it exists, such as the sum of the digits of n taken to the successive powers of p is equal to k * n.

+	•	Who likes it?: "like" system from Facebook